-Subject leader: Miss Ledwidge and Mr Shoker
+Subject leader: Miss R Bishop

 Students are encouraged to use structured writing frames to ensure they achieve full marks in the extended response questions at GCSE and A Level.
 This assists in developing their essay-skills in general which in turn supports them with their final exams.

 Students' views and attitudes

 Students at all key stages enjoy their Religious Studies lessons.

 They particularly enjoy the open discussions, question and answer sessions and interesting video clips that are incorporated into lessons as well as learning about different views to their own.

 Students appreciate the uniqueness of the subject in exposing them to a huge range of philosophical positions on complex topics relating to what it means to be human, belief in divine powers and challenging moral and ethical dilemmas.

 At all Key Stages, students commented on the amount of quality feedback they recieve from their teachers and, in particular in KS4, that the structure and preparation for exams is excellent.